The-Learning-Agency/RATER/README.md

 ---

+ADDITIONAL FILES:
-The data used to train these models can be downloaded from Kaggle: [PERSUADE dataset](https://www.kaggle.com/datasets/julesking/tla-lab-persuade-dataset).
+* The data used to train these models can be downloaded from Kaggle: [PERSUADE dataset](https://www.kaggle.com/datasets/julesking/tla-lab-persuade-dataset).

+* The model weight files are too large for GitHub but can be accessed via this share link: [model files](INSERT LINK).
+The file locations, as provided by the model developers, are:

+  Baseline Algorithm - the model files in the share link were stored in the Training directory, alongside config.pth and deberta_large_025.yml

+  1st Place Algorithm - the model files in the share link should be stored in a folder called 'models' alongside the scripts and src directories.
+See the included README.

 See the [RATER Competition Data page](https://the-learning-agency.com/robust-algorithms-for-thorough-essay-rating/data/) for additional data and model details.